Offices and Resources

 Off Campus Studies

-Whitman offers its students a wide range of study opportunities around the world and in two U.S. cities.
-About 50 percent of Whitman students study off-campus before graduating, usually for one or both semesters of their junior year.
-All students who wish to receive credit for their off-campus studies program (including the two U.S.-based semester programs and summer programs outside the United States) must apply through the Off-Campus Studies Office prior to attending the program.
-If you would like to learn more about the off-campus study opportunities available to you, please attend one of our weekly First Step Meetings advertised under “Calendar and Deadlines” on the Off-Campus Studies home page, or stop by the Off-Campus Studies Office for more information.
+Whitman offers its students a wide range of study opportunities around the world and in several U.S. cities.
+About 38 percent of Whitman students study off-campus before graduating, usually for one or both semesters of their junior year.
+All students who wish to receive credit for their off-campus studies program (including the U.S.-based semester programs and summer programs outside the United States) must apply through the Off-Campus Studies Office prior to attending the program.
+If you would like to learn more about the off-campus study opportunities available to you, please attend one of our frequent First Step Meetings advertised on the Off-Campus Studies home page, or stop by the Off-Campus Studies Office for more information.

 Reid Campus Center G-23

 Rental Shop (509) 527-5965